Andrew Markus Visiting Scholarship

 The successful applicant will undertake research in medical ethics at the University of Oxford.
 Visiting Scholars will spend four weeks working at the Ethox Centre and Green Templeton College.
 The scholar will benefit from the supervision and feedback of Ethox research staff and will have access to the libraries and research facilities of the College and the University of Oxford.
 He or she will also have the opportunity to attend talks and lectures at the College and across the University.

 During the visit, the scholar will be expected to give a seminar (in English) on a topic in medical ethics.
 This seminar will be open to interested members of Green Templeton College and the wider University.
-The scholar will also give a presentation on his or her research at an Ethox Centre research seminar.
+The scholar will also give a presentation on his or her research at an Ethox Centre research seminar, and write a guest blog post for the Ethox blog.

 The Scholar will be offered four weeks' free accommodation at Green Templeton College, and a stipend of £1000 which is intended to assist with travel and other costs relating to the visit.